nasustim/nasustim/tmpl/README.go.md

 ## About Me

 A software engineer and weekend creator, born and raised in Japan.
-Currently, I work at [MIXI inc](https://mixi.co.jp/), mainly specialize development in web frontend and flutter.
+Recent interests are mainly development with TypeScript and Flutter.

-## Stats of Contribution
+## My activity stats on GitHub

 <img width="350" src="./images/github-stat.svg">